Contradictions in Context: Challenges for Retrieval-Augmented Generation in Healthcare: Conclusion

 \section{Conclusion}

-This work provides the first systematic evaluation of contradictory information in medical RAG systems through a purpose-built TGA--PubMed dataset across 1,476 medicines.
+This work provides the first systematic evaluation of contradictory information in medical RAG systems through a purpose-built TGA-PubMed dataset across 1,476 medicines.
 Our analysis shows that contradictions in retrieved evidence consistently degrade model performance, with average $R_1$ scores declining by 18.2\% when contradictory documents are present.
 Notably, even semantically similar documents often contain conflicting information, with over 5,400 document pairs exhibiting high contradiction scores.

-These findings underscore contradictions in medical literature as a critical vulnerability for RAG, where a 20\% performance loss is unacceptable in high-stakes applications.
-Future systems must therefore integrate contradiction detection and resolution, leveraging temporal reasoning and uncertainty quantification.
-Beyond technical metrics, our dataset establishes a benchmark for evaluating RAG robustness and highlights the urgent need for contradiction-aware architectures to ensure factual accuracy in evolving healthcare contexts.
+These findings show that contradictions in medical literature create a vulnerability for RAG, with a 20\% performance drop unacceptable in high-stakes settings.
+Future systems must integrate contradiction detection and resolution, using temporal reasoning and uncertainty quantification.
+Our dataset provides a benchmark for RAG robustness and underscores the need for contradiction-aware architectures to ensure factual accuracy in evolving healthcare contexts.